acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 To fully understand YOLO's computational demands and optimization opportunities, we need to examine its architecture in detail:

 1. **Input Processing Stage**:
-   - Image is resized to a fixed dimension (typically 416×416 or 608×608 pixels)
+   - Image is resized to a fixed dimension (320×320 pixels for YOLOv12s on Raspberry Pi 5)
    - Pixel values normalized to range [0,1]
    - Data organization optimized for GPU processing (NCHW format)
-   - Memory requirements: ~1-2MB for input tensor
+   - Memory requirements: ~0.5-1MB for input tensor
    - Operations: ~500K (primarily memory transfers and basic arithmetic)

 2. **Feature Extraction Backbone**: